What are Specific Learning Differences?

 If you think you have SpLDs you may need a screening appointment.

-You do not need a screening if:
+We do not offer a screening if:

-• You already know you have SpLDs or you received support at school/college (e.g. extra time in exams).
+- you already know you have SpLDs or you received support at school/college (e.g. extra time in exams)

-• You are within the final year of your undergraduate or postgraduate course.
+- you are within the final year of your undergraduate or postgraduate course.

 Who needs a screening appointment?